35percent/11tystarter/src/posts/aylesbury-phase-2b-notting-hill-genesis-try-again.md

 #### NHG's poor record - 79 social rented homes in nine years

 NHG has had the Outline Planning Permission for remainder of the Aylesbury regeneration since 2015, but after nine years has yet to fully complete a single site.
-Plot 18 is almost finished, but while it includes a very welcome new library and health facility, it is relatively small in terms of housing, having just 122 new homes.
+Plot 18 is almost finished, but while it includes a very welcome new library, health and early years facilities, it is relatively small in terms of housing, having just 122 new homes [^11]

 NHG also had planning permission for the First Development Site (FDS), also now almost finished, but most of this was taken over by [Southwark Council in 2018](https://www.35percent.org/posts/2020-07-09-aylesbury-estate-fds-variation/).
 Both Plot 18 and the FDS come several years after the fully completed sites Site 1a and Site 7, both built by L&Q.